(Updated March 2015)

 R.S.
 46:438.2 entitled Illegal Remuneration states that no person shall solicit, receive, offer or pay any remuneration (i.e., kickbacks, bribes, rebates or bed hold payments) directly or indirectly, overtly or covertly, in cash or in kind: i) in return for referring an individual to a health care provider or to another person for the purpose of referring an individual to a health care provider; ii) in return for purchasing, leasing, or ordering or arranging the purchase, lease or order of any good, supply, service or facility for which payment may be made in whole or part by Medicaid; iii) to a recipient of goods, services or supplies, or his representative for which payment may be made in whole or part by Medicaid; or iv) to obtain a recipient list, number or name.
 The illegal remuneration statute includes several "safe harbors” including federal safe harbors permitting certain practices such as discounts and group purchasing arrangements.

 R.S.
-46:438.3 entitled False or Fraudulent Claim Misrepresentation generally provides no person shall knowingly present or cause to be presented a false or fraudulent claim, knowingly engaged in misrepresentation to obtain payment or knowingly submit a claim for goods, services or supplies which were medically unnecessary, or which were of substandard quality or quantity.
+46:438.3 entitled False or Fraudulent Claim Misrepresentation provides no person shall i) knowingly present or cause to be presented a false or fraudulent claim, ii) knowingly engage in misrepresentation or make, use, or cause to be made or used, a false record or statement material to a false or fraudulent claim, iii) knowingly make, use, or cause to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the medical assistance programs, or to knowingly conceal, avoid, or decrease an obligation to pay or transmit money or property to the medical assistance programs, iv) conspire to defraud, or attempt to defraud, the medical assistance programs through misrepresentation or by obtaining, or attempting to obtain, payment for a false or fraudulent claim, v) knowingly submit a claim for goods, services or supplies which were medically unnecessary, or which were of substandard quality or quantity.
 Services of substandard quality means services which fall below the applicable standard of care.

 R.S.
-46:438.4, Illegal Acts Regarding Eligibility and Recipient Lists, prohibits a person from knowingly making a false, fictitious or misleading statement on a form used for qualifying a person for Medicaid.
+46:438.4, Illegal Acts Regarding Eligibility and Recipient Lists, prohibits a person from knowingly making a false, fictitious or misleading statement on a form used for qualifying a person for Medicaid or to receive any good, service, or supply under Medicaid which that person is not eligible to receive.
 It also forbids unauthorized persons from obtaining lists of persons who are Medicaid recipients.

 R.S.
 46:438.5 establishes civil money penalties which may be levied against health care providers who engage in false, fraudulent or abusive practices in violation of state or federal laws.
 The Secretary of the Louisiana Department of Health and Hospitals and/or the Louisiana Attorney General may seek such civil money penalties from the health care provider.

 R.S.
-46:439.7 et seq. permits a private person (Qui Tam Plaintiff) to institute a civil suit for and on behalf of the Louisiana Medicaid Program seeking recovery of actual damages and fines of not more than $10,000 per claim or three times the value of the illegal remuneration, whichever is greater from the health care provider for violations of the illegal remuneration law, the false claims law or the illegal acts related to eligibility or recipient lists.
+46:439.1 etseq. permits a private person (Qui Tam Plaintiff) to institute a civil suit for and on behalf of the Louisiana Medicaid Program seeking recovery of actual damages and fines of not more than $10,000 per claim or three times the value of the illegal remuneration, whichever is greater from the health care provider for violations of the illegal remuneration law, the false claims law or the illegal acts related to eligibility or recipient lists.

-As with federal law, the state Qui Tam Plaintiff must be an original source of the information which serves as the basis for the alleged fraud and must notify the Secretary of DHH or the State Attorney General before filing the Qui Tam action in state court.
+As with federal law, the state Qui Tam Plaintiff must be an original source of the information which serves as the basis for the alleged fraud and must serve the Secretary of DHH or the State Attorney General once the Qui Tam action is filed in state court.

 The state law [R.S.
 46:439.1(G) and R.S.
 46:440.3] also has protection for whistleblowers and prohibits employers from retaliating against an employee or other person who files a Qui Tam action.
 An employee may recover all relief he is entitled to under state or federal law, including punitive damages.
 However, this protection does not apply to any employee or person who files and action the court determines is frivolous, vexatious, or harassing.
-In state Qui Tam actions, if the Secretary or Attorney General join in the suit, the Qui Tam Plaintiff may recover from 10% to 20% of the recovery depending on how much the Qui Tam Plaintiff substantially contributed to the lawsuit.
-If the Secretary of DHH or the Attorney General do not join in the suit, the Qui Tam Plaintiff shall receive an amount not to exceed 30% of the recovery as the court determines reasonable.
-The Qui Tam Plaintiff may recover litigation costs and reasonable attorneys fees as well.
-However, if the Secretary of DHH or the Attorney General do not join in the lawsuit and the court determines the Qui Tam Plaintiff's allegations were meritless or harassing, the court shall award costs, expenses, fees and attorneys fees to the defendant health care provider.
+In state Qui Tam actions, if the Secretary or Attorney General join in the suit, the Qui Tam Plaintiff may recover from at least 15%, but not more than 25% of the recovery depending on how much the Qui Tam Plaintiff substantially contributed to the lawsuit.
+If the Secretary of DHH or the Attorney General do not join in the suit, the Qui Tam Plaintiff shall receive an amount between 25% and 30% of the recovery as the court determines reasonable.
+The Qui Tam Plaintiff may recover litigation costs and reasonable attorney fees as well.
+However, if the Secretary of DHH or the Attorney General do not join in the lawsuit and the court determines the Qui Tam Plaintiff’s allegations were meritless or harassing, the court shall award costs, expenses, fees and attorney fees to the defendant health care provider.

 R.S.
 46:440.2, Rewards for Information, states Secretary of DHH may provide a reward of up to $2,000 to individuals providing information leading to a recovery provided the individual is not himself subject to recovery.